Here is the next story blog excerpt for subscribers and you can read it online if you visit my webpage.

 Will they even make it to London or stay in the Dubai airport for a while longer?

 Make sure you share your story too and send me your link in the comments so I can follow yours!

 Chapter Two – Transit

-It appears Harry didn’t know something about his travel identity that most definitely was not listed in National Geographic or his Lonely Planet Guidebooks – he gets airsick.
+Harry apparently didn’t know something about his travel identity that was not listed in National Geographic or his Lonely Planet Guidebooks – he gets airsick.
 Very airsick.

-Harry had finally stopped jittering and I had watched his face turn from pale to ashen as take-off proceedings began to get underway.
+Harry had finally stopped jittering, and I had watched his face turn from pale to ashen as take-off proceedings began.
 He had sat tentatively holding a sick bag in his right hand and half a bottle of water in the other hand.
-Outside is dark and lights of the city shine up at his grey reflection in the glass window.
+Outside is dark and the lights of the city shine up at his grey pallour reflection in the glass window.

-The plane speeds faster and faster until the engines are roaring and our seats were vibrating with the force then we lifted just the tiniest bit at the front and softly, smoothly and with a sense of keen grace, we were up and airborne and it felt so good.
+The plane speeds faster and faster until the engines are roaring and our seats are vibrating with the force.
+Then we lift, just the tiniest bit at the front and softly, smoothly and with a sense of keen grace, we are up and airborne and it feels so good.